-- The low voltage (0.9V~V{LVR}) has to remain in their original state to exceed 1ms.
-If the low voltage state does not exceed 1ms, the LVR will ignore it and do not perform a reset function. - The LVR uses the "OR" function with the external RES signal to perform chip reset.
+- The low voltage (0.9V~V{LVR}) has to remain in its original state for longer than 1ms.
+If the low voltage state does not exceed 1ms, the LVR will ignore it and will not perform a reset function. - The LVR uses an "OR" function with the external RES signal to perform a chip reset.

-The relationship between $V{DD}\, \text{and}\, V{LVR}\, \text{is shown below.}$
+The relationship between V{DD} and V{LVR} is shown below.